rjsylvia/COSC-473/README.md

     -1.0.0 - 1.0.1 When creating a new class the new line for the CSV was added to the top instead of being sorted to the correct spot.
     -1.0.1 - 1.0.2 There was an issue with sorting happening at 12:XXPM, which wasn't sorting by minutes, this should be fixed now.

-**This point is very important in getting most of the remaining panels working, panel transitions are already in place, just no info**
+**The first point is very important in getting most of the remaining panels working, panel transitions are already in place, just no info**

 2. Import IUP Campus Events in some manner (thinking that IUP Sports News, and COSC Events/Tutoring Info can be done in same way once identfied how to go about it for first case with the campus events).